Intermittent fasting and meal planning — explained by Simple

 When you’re a beginner at intermittent fasting and/or meal planning, it always helps to take it one step at a time.

-• On non-fast days, the same idea applies but no need to restrict your calories.
+- On non-fast days, the same idea applies, but there’s no need to restrict your calories.

 A word about “perfection”